ChrisTracy/K2WET/README.md

   "data" : [json_data]
 }
 ```
-If an valid request is submitted, but there is nothing in the database that matches the criteria, the api returns an empty JSON response:
+If a valid request is submitted, but there is nothing in the database that matches the criteria, the api returns an empty JSON response:
 ```javascript
 {
   "status_code" : 200